dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 ```

-Lets start filling in some of these methods.
 First think about the `track` method.
-All this method needs to do is move it's argument into some list (or vector) of pointers.
+All this method needs to do is move it's argument into some list (vector) of pointers.
-We will keep this vector in the GC thread struct so that each of the references will live until the GC thread is shut down, or until the GC thread releases them.
+We will keep this vector in the GC thread struct so that each of the references will live until the GC thread is shut down or until the GC drops them.

 ```rust
 struct GC<T> {